India Employer Forum

 Employer branding is typically managed by the HR department and often associated with superficial perks and employee benefits.
 However, it is a common mistake made by many companies where the employer branding is disconnected from the corporate branding.
 The employer brand vision should grow from the organization’s vision rather than being a separate entity on its own.

-Social media offers a platform for current and prospective employees to present their views, display a realistic picture and give an insider’s view to the organization.
+Social media offers a platform for current and prospective employees to present their views, display a realistic picture, and give an insider’s view of the organization.
 An organization’s employee branding activities are not enough if the employees are not actually happy.
-Channels like Glassdoor, LinkedIn and even Facebook have become tools for candidates to assess an employer’s offerings.
-It is therefore important that the recruitment messages of an organization actually align with their employees’ perceptions.
+Channels like Glassdoor, LinkedIn, and even Facebook have become tools for candidates to assess an employer’s offerings.
+It is therefore important that the recruitment messages of an organization align with their employees’ perceptions.

-Many organizations are also using social media platforms to share easily consumable videos, infographics and blogs to create engagement with candidates and these are becoming increasingly powerful tools for communicating the employer brand in recruitment process.
+Many organizations are also using social media platforms to share easily consumable videos, infographics, and blogs to create engagement with candidates, and these are becoming increasingly powerful tools for communicating the employer brand in the recruitment process.
 However, these activities should not be done in isolation and should be a part of the larger employer branding strategy.

 Employer branding should be a meticulously planned strategy that is aligned with the corporate brand and followed by employee branding.
-It must start with a brand audit wherein everything that is being written about the organization in news, social media and other platforms must be assessed.
-An audit can be performed by sending out internal surveys, conduct social media searches, google searches and check out professional sites like Glassdoor and LinkedIn.
-Apart from being a great self- awareness exercise, it helps in creating a brand strategy wherein the strengths can be highlighted and the areas of improvement can be worked on to create a stronger employer brand.
+It must start with a brand audit wherein everything that is being written about the organization in news, social media, and other platforms must be assessed.
+An audit can be performed by sending out internal surveys, conducting social media searches, performing Google searches, and checking out professional sites like Glassdoor and LinkedIn.
+Apart from being a great self-awareness exercise, it helps in creating a brand strategy wherein the strengths can be highlighted and the areas of improvement can be worked on to create a stronger employer brand.

 It is also crucial to plan the employer value proposition (EVP).
-EVP is a marketing message that goes out to the larger public through company website, recruitment collaterals or LinkedIn company pages.
+EVP is a marketing message that goes out to the larger public through company websites, recruitment collaterals, or LinkedIn company pages.
 It must highlight the organization’s reputation as an employer.
-However, it must not include anything that is untrue or the employees would not vouch for or else it can cause more harm than good.
+However, it must not include anything that is untrue or the employees would not vouch for, or else it can cause more harm than good.

 Existing employees can be the biggest ambassadors of an employer branding and must be leveraged to gain the maximum benefits out of the employer branding activities.
 Employee testimonials in text or video format can be a powerful tool to highlight the image of an employer.
 Employees can be encouraged to post about successful events or awards and recognition on their social media pages with suggested hashtags.
 It is an extremely powerful way for employees to share the company’s culture with their own networks and is often referred to as employee branding.

-Committing to building diverse teams, also go a long way in creating a strong employer brand.
+Committing to building diverse teams also goes a long way in creating a strong employer brand.
 It cultivates a positive image of the organization and increases the reach to diverse segments.
-An organization is also perceived to be fair and just when they highlight their diversity and inclusion initiatives which in turn helps in attracting more talent.
+An organization is also perceived to be fair and just when they highlight their diversity and inclusion initiatives, which in turn helps in attracting more talent.

 While each organization wants to say the best things about itself, it is absolutely critical that the brand messaging includes only what is true.
 Companies cannot assume that their brand messaging will be accepted at face value.
 Candidates look for resources like former and current employees and media reports to verify if what the company says about itself is true or not.